richo/groundstation/README.md

 groundstation
 =============

-groundstation is a decentralised task/project management suite.
+groundstation is a database, and framework for operating with the database, intended to build distributed knowledge graphs, and then sync them up in hostile network settings.

 It's uses are wide and varied, but some key examples are: